MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Strand beach
 Urlaub vacation
 Mach take
-	Mach Urlaub in Mallorca, Der Strand ist schön - the a vacation in Mallorca, the beach is beautifu Es ist schon dort - it is beautiful there
+	Mach Urlaub in Mallorca, Der Strand ist schön - the a vacation in Mallorca, the beach is beautiful Es ist schon dort - it is beautiful there

-Geschank Einpacken - Gift Packing
+Geschank Einpacken - Gift Packing c
 Badeanzug
 Welchen hut kaufst du, Was

+Alles gute zum geburtstag - (i wish) everything happy on your birthday Sind Sie Bescheuert - Are You stuPid (in a respecful manner) Was soll das heißben - what does that supposed to mean